Marchex (NASDAQ:MCHX) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Marchex (NASDAQ:MCHX – Free Report) in a research report report published on Sunday.
-The brokerage issued a hold rating on the technology company’s stock.
+Equities research analysts at StockNews.com initiated coverage on shares of Marchex (NASDAQ:MCHX – Get Free Report) in a note issued to investors on Monday.
+The firm set a “hold” rating on the technology company’s stock.

-Marchex (NASDAQ:MCHX – Get Free Report) last announced its quarterly earnings results on Tuesday, May 7th.
-The technology company reported ($0.03) earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of ($0.03).
-Marchex had a negative return on equity of 15.17% and a negative net margin of 13.97%.
+Marchex (NASDAQ:MCHX – Get Free Report) last announced its earnings results on Tuesday, May 7th.
+The technology company reported ($0.03) EPS for the quarter, meeting the consensus estimate of ($0.03).
 The company had revenue of $11.57 million during the quarter, compared to the consensus estimate of $11.95 million.
-Equities analysts forecast that Marchex will post -0.11 EPS for the current fiscal year.
+Marchex had a negative net margin of 13.97% and a negative return on equity of 15.17%.
+Equities research analysts forecast that Marchex will post -0.11 EPS for the current fiscal year.

 About Marchex